javidhasanov/Application/README.md

-# Application adding developer A story
+# Application adding developer A story for Developer A branch